claasd/caffoa.net/readme.md

       - long-running-function
     prefix: import # add a durable client to all methods where the operation id starts with this prefix defult ist null
   functionNamePrefix: "" # adds a prefix to all function names (Not interfaces).
 Useful if you have multiple APIs in one function that have identical operation IDs
-  extensions: true # set to false to not generate extension methods for models
+  extensions: true # set to false to not generate extension methods for models (UpdateWith* methods).
   asyncArrays: false # if set to true, functions that return arrays will use IAsyncEnumerable instead if Task<IEnumerable>
 services:
   - apiPath: userservice.openapi.yml